AnnaRomantsova/deals1/README.md

-# deals1
+# Deals
-Система для управления сделками первый вариант.
-Из полезного - объект, который добавлляет все поля на фронт, datatables,  всплывающие окна arcticmodal
+The system for managing transactions (version 1).
+From useful - an object that adds all the fields to the front, datatables, popups arcticmodal